CMU-17-356/dronut-starter/README.md

     > > ...
     > ```

-4. Verify that the above tools and targets can be executed by TravisCI.
+4. Verify that the above tools and targets can be executed by Github Actions.

 5. Document the above tools in your README.
 Also update this boilerplate once it's no longer needed.
-We also recommend  [embedding the build status image](https://docs.travis-ci.com/user/status-images/) from Travis CI, to make it easier to track the status of your build.

 ### Docker
 1. Although Docker should already be configured (see `Dockerfile` and `docker-compose.yml`) as